LucasJoel1/BOTW-Save-Changer/readme.md

 mkdir backups
 ```

-## create a desktop shortcut to the program and if you would like a shortcut to the program in the start menu which can be found in the folder
+## Create a desktop shortcut to the program and if you would like a shortcut to the program in the start menu which can be found in the folder
 `C:/Users/<username>/AppData/Roaming/Microsoft/Windows/Start Menu/Programs/`

+## How to update the program

+The program is updated automatically when you run the program.